MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/7-exercise-update-applications-in-virtual-machine-scale-sets.md

-In the shipping company scenario, you installed a web application when you created the virtual machine scale set.
+In the shipping company scenario, you installed a web application by creating the virtual machine scale set.
 You now need to update the web app and install a new version across all virtual machines in the scale set.

 In this exercise, you'll use a custom script extension to roll out a new version of the web app.
-In this case, you'll simply amend the message output by the **nginx** server, but you can use the same approach to perform more substantial updates.
+You'll amend the message output by the **nginx** server – but you can use the same approach to do more substantial updates.

 ## Create a custom script to update the web application